dat320/summer-fun/syllabus.md

 ## Syllabus also include

-- lecture videos
-- published slides and code snippets available on [course-info](https://github.com/dat320-2020/course-info/)
+- published slides and code snippets available on [info](https://github.com/COURSE_TAG/info/)
 - various videos and corresponding slides (see below) and
-- lab assignments 1-8 and relevant material from the lab assignments
+- lab assignments 1-7.

 ## Videos